-Election Day is tomorrow!
-And if you have not yet voted in the 2022 Election, then this newsletter should serve as a comprehensive guide to ensuring your voice is heard this year.
+If you have not yet voted in the 2023 Election, then this newsletter should serve as a comprehensive guide to ensuring your voice is heard this year.

 Returning a Mail-In Ballot